-That’s why you need an informed, unbiased divorce attorney with a track record of reaching reasonable divorce agreements.
+That’s why you need an informed, unbiased Belleville family law attorney with a track record of reaching reasonable divorce agreements.
 There’s hardly ever a ”winner” in a divorce, but there are ways to preserve your best interests—both your economic interests, as well as relationships with children, family and friends—without spending a fortune on a litigated courtroom battle.

 Divorces are confusing and emotionally charged by nature.
 From transitioning to one income to dividing property to negotiating child custody, there’s a lot to think about.

 To help you through, both John Hipskind and Brady McAninch will be available to you 24/7 to answer any and all questions.
 Emergencies and urgent questions can’t always wait until morning—and we want to help in any way we can.

 We also believe that, as your divorce attorney, we should help you settle your divorce as cost-effectively as possible.
 As someone who can provide you with an objective opinion based on legal experience, we will evaluate your situation and advise you based on two things: what is best for you and your children, and what is best for your pocketbook.

 For example, trying to make decisions based on what will ”get back” at your partner can lead to arguments about things that are, in the long run, unimportant.

 We will help you focus on what’s important—ensuring your long-term financial stability and preserving relationships with your family and friends.
 Streamlining negotiations can also help minimize the overall cost of your divorce.